 Success in survivor pools requires more than just picking the biggest favorite each week.
 Effective team research techniques can dramatically improve your odds, while utilizing the right analytical tools gives you an edge over the competition.
 When everyone seems to be gravitating toward the same pick, understanding when to make contrarian selections can separate you from the crowd and potentially save premium teams for later.

-This 2025 season brings unique challenges and opportunities, as outlined in our season preview.
-The most successful players develop a comprehensive season plan rather than making isolated weekly decisions.
+This 2026 season brings unique challenges and opportunities, as outlined in our season preview.
+The most successful players build a complete NFL survivor pool strategy and a comprehensive season plan rather than making isolated weekly decisions.
 Remember that the mathematical win probability factors should heavily influence your selections, and your approach should vary significantly based on whether you're competing in a small or large pool.

-The picks highlighted below represent our early analysis of the 2025 NFL schedule, combining historical performance metrics with strategic principles that have proven successful in previous seasons.
+The picks highlighted above represent our preseason analysis of the 2026 NFL schedule, combining Vegas win totals and FPI projections with strategic principles that have proven successful in previous seasons.
 Use this guide as your foundation, but always adapt to changing circumstances as the season unfolds.

 The Vegas point spread is the single most valuable data point for survivor pool decisions, but it shouldn't be your only consideration.
 The spread reflects the market's assessment of relative team strength and provides a reliable baseline for win probability.
 A 7-point favorite historically wins outright approximately 75% of the time, while 10-point favorites win around 85% of their games.